 So how can it be shown that anti-Scientologists, and other anti-cultists, reject science?

-“a general statement or default position that there is no relationship between two measured phenomena, or no association among groups.
-Rejecting or disproving the null hypothesis — and thus concluding that there are grounds for believing that there is a relationship between two phenomena (e.g. that a potential treatment has a measurable effect) — is a central task in the modern practice of science.”
+“a general statement or default position that there’s no causative relationship between two measured phenomena, or no association among groups.
+Rejecting or disproving the null hypothesis – and showing no relationship between 2 measured phenomena – is a central task in the modern practice of science.”

 The following is an example of just one study where the null hypothesis has been proven.
 This seminal study was completed as far back as 1984 searching for evidence that proves that “mind control” actually exists.